 Ever wake up and have your kid refuse to get out of their pajamas, yell at you, then slam their bedroom door?
 What a great way to start the day!
 So, let’s be real – keeping your cool when kids “blow up” is hard! 😳

-These moments are natural blood boiling, gut wrenching, pull your hair out type events.
-Understanding a bit more about the “why” and “how” to approach them can go a long way in helping keep your cool and avoid the addition of gray hairs to your head.
+These temper tantrums are blood boiling, gut wrenching, pull-your-hair-out type events that are a natural part of child development.
+Understanding a bit more about the “why” of your child’s behavior and “how” to approach them can go a long way in helping keep your cool and avoid the addition of gray hairs to your head.

 How our responses amplify the situation